Optimal Vaccination Policy to Prevent Endemicity: A Stochastic Model: Public health applications

 In words, each individual $(\ell', i')$ makes an infectious contact with $(\ell, i)$ at rate $\gamma_{\ell',\ell} \lambda^N_{\ell',i'}(t) / N$, and such an infectious contact at time $t$ yields an infection with probability $\sigma^N_{\ell,i}(t)$.

+Upon infection, an individual samples an infectious period $T_I$ and an infectiousness $\lambda$ according to the same distribution $\mathcal{L}_\lambda$ as in the homogeneous model, regardless of its group.
+Upon entry in the $S$ state, the susceptibility $\sigma$ of any individual is also sampled according to the same common distribution $\mathcal{L}_{\sigma}$ which does not depend on the group.
+However, an individual in group $\ell$ samples its waiting time until the next vaccination according to the distribution of a random variable $T_\ell$ that depends on the group.
+(Note that we have dropped the $V$ subscript to ease the notation.)

 This model could be easily made more general by allowing the distribution of the infectiousness and susceptibility $\mathcal{L}_\lambda$ and $\mathcal{L}_\sigma$ to depend on the group.
-This could represent various vulnerability to the disease for instance.
+This could represent a heterogeneous vulnerability to the disease for instance.

 \paragraph{Large population size limit.} As in the homogeneous model, we can derive a law of large numbers limit for the age and state structure of the epidemic.
 Let the empirical measure of ages of $I$ and $S$ individuals in group $\ell$ be denoted respectively as